January 2024 (Chosen by Co-op staff)

 Arlington Food Bank is committed to ensuring no one goes hungry in North Snohomish County.
 Offering a market-style experience, shoppers are able to browse the selections and check out at their convenience.
 Donor dollars are invested with local farms to provide fresh produce, dairy, and meats.
 In addition, customers can find breads, bakery items, and pantry essentials.

-February 2024 (Chosen by Co-op Owners in 2023)
+February 2024 (Chosen by Co-op owners in 2023)

 The Interfaith Family Shelter